BBMK1/ConsoleApp-Task-Manager/README.md

 ## Task Manager

 ### About
-<p>The project is a console application developed as part of my programming learning journey.
-The main objective is to provide a comprehensive solution for storing, updating, creating, reading, and deleting tasks locally.</p>
+<p>The project is a console application developed as part of my programming learning journey. <br>
+   The main objective is to provide a comprehensive solution for storing, updating, reading, and deleting tasks locally.</p>

+<p>The technologies used include the SQLite database for testing and the Java Database Connection (JDBC) for CRUD operations. <br>
+  The project follows SOLID principles and adopts the clean architecture.</p>

 ### Fundamentals Concepts in Java Languange
 - Date